Marketing Masters Programs in District of Columbia

-A Masters in Advertising and Marketing program provides students with the opportunity to study the increasingly multi-media landscape in order to captivate buyers’ attention and connect them to a brand, product or service.
+Masters in Marketing and Advertising programs near District of Columbia provide students with the opportunity to study the increasingly multi-media landscape in order to captivate buyers’ attention and connect them to a brand, product or service.
 Students who work towards a masters degree in marketing and advertising may graduate with real-world skills in strategic media planning, ad campaign management, digital marketing and more.

 Masters in Advertising and Marketing Programs: Overview

 Masters in Advertising and Marketing programs often build on basic concepts about consumer behavior to ready students with modern skills for both digital and traditional promotions.

 With today’s globally connected digitally-driven business environment, students who work towards a masters degree in marketing and advertising could hone their ability to navigate data analytics, communications and strategic thinking.

 Some marketing and advertising masters programs meld market research and business intelligence courses with marketing theory to help shape students’ ability to make managerial decisions in creative design, account management and much more.

 Other programs, such as those at MBA in advertising and marketing colleges, may focus primarily on leadership, strategy and operations tactics for the contemporary marketing manager.

 However, like most graduate programs, students may mold their education through a concentration in specific areas of study related to either advertising, public relations or marketing.
 Check out some examples below, then conduct a thorough search for the perfect niche for you.